phenomenon98/fastai-cli/README.md

 ## Data

-Data must be arranged into 3 folders- train test and valid in the form:
+Data must be arranged into 3 folders, train test and valid, in the form:
 <br>
 /data<br>
 &nbsp;&nbsp;&nbsp;&nbsp;/train<br>